Reading/Phonics - Lower Grades

 “From the composition of air to icebergs to astrophysics, students will receive thorough lessons in each element of the physical world.
 Topics include the atmosphere; hydrosphere; weather; structure of Earth; environmentalism; physics of motion; Newton's laws; gravity; and astrophysics.”

-Students in PreK and K will use a variety of hands on lessons to learn about various cultures and continents.
+Students in PreK and K will use a variety of hands on lessons to learn about cultures and continents.
 Students in grades 1-6 will complete the Heritage Studies series by Bob Jones Press.
 This program includes history, geography, and cultural studies from a Christian perspective.
-Students will study famous historical figures including missionaries and leaders.
+Students will study famous historical figures including leaders and missionaries.